sebawita/articles/KinveyChat/chatbot challenges.md

 >
 > Chat: "Today we show Spiderman at: [6PM] and [8PM]." <br\>
 > "What time would you like to watch it?"-->

+In general, the chatbot should be able to handle multiple ways of completing the same conversation.
+The chatbot should be more focused on what information it needs to complete its goals, than the order in which it is provided.

+> An advice to all chatbot developers out there:<br/>
+> "Bend, don't break with the ~~wind~~ user input."

 ### No understanding of business entities